an0308x/Autoregressive-Protein-Modelling/README.md

 ## Overview

 PAR is the **first multi-scale autoregressive framework** for protein backbone generation.
-It generates Cα backbone structures coarse-to-fine via next-scale prediction — analogous to sculpting: first a rough topology, then progressively finer structural details.
+It generates Cα backbone structures coarse-to-fine via next-scale prediction, analogous to sculpting a statue: first a rough topology, then progressively finer structural details.

 ### Key Components